Punjabi Wikipedia

 The Punjabi Wikipedia (ਪੰਜਾਬੀ ਵਿਕੀਪੀਡੀਆ (Gurmukhi); پنجابی وکیپیڈیا (Shahmukhi)) is the Punjabi language edition of Wikipedia, the free encyclopedia.
-There are two Punjabi Wikipedia editions viz.
-Eastern Punjabi Wikipedia (in Gurmukhi script) and Western Punjabi Wikipedia (in Shahmukhi script).
+There are two Punjabi Wikipedia editions, the Eastern Punjabi Wikipedia (in Gurmukhi script) and Western Punjabi Wikipedia (in Shahmukhi script).

 Eastern edition

-The Eastern edition domain came into existence on June 3, 2002 but the first three articles were only written in August 2004.
+The Eastern edition domain came into existence on 3 June 2002 but the first three articles were only written in August 2004.
 In July 2012, it had reached 2,400 articles.

 Since August 2012, it has about 26 million readers from all over the world.

-The first Punjabi Wikipedia workshop was organized in Ludhiana on July 28, 2012 and later another on August 16, 2012 at the Punjabi University in Patiala to inform people how to edit and add to the Wiki.
+The first Punjabi Wikipedia workshop was organized in Ludhiana on 28 July 2012 and later another on 16 August 2012 at the Punjabi University in Patiala to inform people how to edit and add to the Wiki.

-Wiki-events and workshops to improve this Wikipedia and increase number of editors are conducted on regular basis.
+Wiki-events and workshops to improve this Wikipedia and increase number of editors are conducted on a regular basis.
 In October 2015 a seminar was organised at an event in Amritsar, where 148 students from 17 schools participated.
-The aim of the seminar to increase awareness about Wikipedia among the students.
+The aim of the seminar was to increase awareness about Wikipedia among the students.